The Impact of AI on the Job Market and Employment Opportunities

 Apart from automating tasks, AI is also creating new jobs.
 These roles are crucial for developing, managing and ensuring the ethical use of AI technologies.

-Here are five new roles created from advancements in AI:
+Here are several new roles created from advancements in AI:

 AI’s Influence on Hiring